linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool.md

 ---

-2. **_Your application is trying to upload a 7 GB file to Simple Storage Service and receive a “Your proposed upload exceeds the maximum allowed object size.” error message.
+**_2. Your application is trying to upload a 7 GB file to Simple Storage Service and receive a “Your proposed upload exceeds the maximum allowed object size.” error message.
    What is a feasible solution for this?_**